SSoelvsten/wordrow/README.md

   the anagrams in the given dictionary.

 - **game**
-  The source files for the game logic of the very browser.
+  The source files for the game logic run in as a static website in the browser.

 These are precompiled into the final game served on the *gh-pages* branch.